qpit/lcg_plus/README.md

 ## Features
 - Simulation of phase-space Wigner functions in the Gaussian representation by tracking covariance matrices, displacement vectors, and weights.
-- Non-Gaussian states and measurement POVMs elements are represented as linear combinations of multivariate Gaussians.
+- Non-Gaussian states and measurement POVM elements are represented as linear combinations of multivariate Gaussians.

 Please see our preprint for more information.
 >Olga Solodovnikova, Ulrik L. Andersen, Jonas S. Neergaard-Nielsen "Fast simulations of continuous-variable circuits using the coherent state decomposition" [arXiv:2508.06175 \[quant-ph\]](http://arxiv.org/abs/2508.06175)